Top of the page

 Joint injections are shots into a joint, such as the knee.
 They may be used to put in medicines, such as pain relievers.
-Or they can be used to take out fluid.
-Sometimes the fluid is tested in a lab.
-This can help find the cause of a joint problem.

 A corticosteroid, or steroid, shot is used to reduce inflammation in tendons or joints.
 It is often used to treat problems such as arthritis, tendinitis, and bursitis.

 Steroids can be injected directly into a painful, inflamed joint.
 They can also help reduce inflammation of a bursa.
 A bursa is a sac of fluid.
 It cushions and lubricates areas where tendons, ligaments, skin, muscles, or bones rub against each other.

 A steroid shot can sometimes help with short-term pain relief when other treatments haven't worked.
 If steroid shots help, pain may improve for weeks or months.